-(A) An environmental lead analytical laboratory shall send to the director, by first class mail or electronic transfer, a copy of its quarterly proficiency testing results from the "Environmental lead proficiency analytical testing" (ELPAT) program within five business days of receiving the results.
+(A) An environmental lead analytical laboratory shall send to the director, by first class mail or electronic transfer, a copy of its quarterly proficiency testing results from the ELPAT program within five business days of receiving the results.

-(B) A clinical laboratory shall send to the director, by first class mail or electronic transfer, a copy of its proficiency testing results performed pursuant to the "Clinical laboratory improvement amendments of 1988" (CLIA) certification program within five business days of receiving the results.
+(B) A clinical laboratory shall send to the director, by first class mail or electronic transfer, a copy of its proficiency testing results performed pursuant to the CLIA program within five business days of receiving the results.

 (C) For the purposes of meeting the requirements of this rule and the requirements in rule 3701-30-05 of the Administrative Code, any clinical laboratory that performs any analysis of human blood, urine or other bodily substance of an Ohio resident to detect or determine levels of lead, cadmium, mercury, or arsenic for each specimen shall collect all of the following information shall submit to the director by electronic transfer, unless otherwise authorized by the director, within seven days of obtaining the results:

 (1) Resident's name and parent's or the guardian's name if the resident is less than sixteen years old;